What is Ask Splitsuit?

 I love coaching and helping someone reach a new level in their game.
 Writing is fun and forces me to do a lot of extra exploration and work…but it's super time consuming and sometimes difficult to convey a complex thought with just words.
 Playing and videos are about equal for me…but I really do love being able to play and enjoy the feeling of making correct decisions in real-time =)

 Q: Hey James, how come I don't see you on RPM anymore?
 I used to see you pretty often at 100NL FR, but then after BF I haven't seen you even once.
-I know you have other stuff going on like GP and playing more live pokerz, but it wouldn't hurt you to keep a little bit on RPM even if only just to maintain familiarity with current game conditions.
+I know you have other stuff going on like playing more live pokerz, but it wouldn't hurt you to keep a little bit on RPM even if only just to maintain familiarity with current game conditions.
 Although we certainly don't need any more good grinders on the Merge network, so I suppose I should be happy.
 Best of luck with all your endeavors.

 A: I took a very long break from online games after Black Friday.
 I lost a lot of my motivation to play when everything I had built for the last 5 years crumbled in about 30 seconds.
 Couple that with having 4 bankrolls locked up online…I didn't really feel motivated to go grind.
 I am slowly getting back into it, playing more live as well, and looking to get some more online play in soon.